steve4655/android_device_vivo_PD1728/README.md

-The VIVO X21UD (codenamed _"PD1728"_) is a mid-range smartphone from Xiaomi announced in January 2019.
+The VIVO X21UD (codenamed _"PD1728"_) is a mid-range smartphone from Vivo announced in 2018.

 ## Device specifications